About The Foundation

 A series of special events, competitions, recordings and screenings will be taking place over the coming years, as we count down to Ray’s centenary on June 29th 2020.
 See our Harryhausen100 tab for further detail on our plans.

-The Ray & Diana Harryhausen Foundation is a registered Scottish charity (No. SC001419) and recognised by the US Internal Revenue Service (“IRS”) as a Tax Exemption Organisation and listed in IRS Publication 78.
+The Ray & Diana Harryhausen Foundation is a registered Scottish charity (No. SC001419) and is recognised by the US Internal Revenue Service as a Foreign Tax‑Exempt Organisation.
 The registered office of the Foundation is Princes Exchange, 1 Earl Grey Street, Edinburgh EH3 9EE, UK.

 At present there are four Foundation Trustees: